tiifffany/ipnd/README.md

 # ipnd
 This repo contains the 4 projects for Udacity's Introduction to Programming Nanodegree program.
-Links open in new tabs.
+<br>All links open in new tabs.
 <br>Student: Tiffany Shu

 <b>Part 1: Learn to Code</b>